jvoravong/splunk-otel-collector-chart/functional_tests/README.md

 - `SKIP_TESTS`: skip running tests, just set up and tear down the cluster.
 - `TEARDOWN_BEFORE_SETUP`: delete all the deployments made by these tests before setting up.
 - `UPDATE_EXPECTED_RESULTS`: run golden.WriteMetrics() methods to generate new golden files for expected test results

+## Run

+From the root repository directory run `make functionaltest`.